User Guide

 Integrating the SidecarT with MAC Address Filtering

-Should your network employ MAC address filtering, you must register the SidecarT board’s MAC address with your router to grant it network access.
-You can find the MAC address listed within the W. Wi-Fi Configuration menu of the SidecarT board.
+Should your network employ MAC address filtering, you must register the Multi-device’s MAC address with your router to grant it network access.
+You can find the MAC address listed within the W. Wi-Fi Configuration menu of the Multi-device.

 Steps to Add the SidecarT MAC Address to Your Router

-1. Access the W. Wi-Fi Configuration menu on your SidecarT board to locate its MAC address.
+1. Access the W. Wi-Fi Configuration menu on your Multi-device to locate its MAC address.

 2. Log into your router’s administration interface.
 This typically involves entering the router’s IP address in a web browser and signing in with your credentials.